Rainsville, Alabama

 Rainsville is a city in DeKalb County, Alabama, United States.
-At the 2010 census the population was 4,948, up from 4,499 in 2000.
+As of the 2020 census, Rainsville had a population of 5,505.
 Rainsville is located on top of Sand Mountain, a southern extension of the Cumberland Plateau.

 History

 Rainsville was incorporated in October 1956.

 An EF5 tornado struck the city on April 27, 2011, leaving 25 fatalities.
 It initially touched down 10 mi to the southwest in Lakeview, causing structural damage to small buildings and snapping trees.
 It grew in intensity, and the path width increased from around fifty yards to a half a mile, as the rotation entered the Rainsville and Sylvania communities.
 Damage included houses that were completely removed from foundations and debris scattered for about one mile, trees debarked, and a few mobile homes were destroyed with debris strewn for about a mile downstream.
 In Sylvania, some of these houses removed from foundations contained anchor bolts and foundation straps.